4 Models for Count Outcomes

 \[ \begin{aligned} \mathbb{E}[Y | \tilde{X}= \tilde{x}, T = t] &= \mu(\tilde{x},t) \\ \mu(\tilde{x},t) &= \lambda(\tilde{x})\cdot t \\ \lambda(\tilde{x}) &= \text{exp}\left\{\eta(\tilde{x})\right\} \\ \eta(\tilde{x}) &= \tilde{x}'\tilde \beta = \beta_0 + \beta_1 x_1 + \dots + \beta_p x_p \end{aligned} \]

-Therefore, \[ \begin{aligned} \text{log}\left\{\{\mathbb{E}[Y | \tilde{X}= \tilde{x},T=t] \}\right\} &= \text{log}\left\{\{\mu(\tilde{x})\}\right\}\\ &=\text{log}\left\{\{\lambda(\tilde{x}) \cdot t \}\right\}\\ &=\text{log}\left\{\lambda(\tilde{x})\right\} + \text{log}\left\{t\right\}\\ &=\text{log}\left\{\text{exp}\left\{\eta(\tilde{x})\right\}\right\} + \text{log}\left\{t\right\}\\ &=\eta(\tilde{x}) + \text{log}\left\{t\right\}\\ &=\tilde{x}'\tilde\beta + \text{log}\left\{t\right\}\\ &=(\beta_0 +\beta_1 x_1+\dots + \beta_p x_p) + \text{log}\left\{t\right\}\\ \end{aligned} \]
+Therefore, \[ \begin{aligned} \text{log}\left\{\mathbb{E}[Y | \tilde{X}= \tilde{x},T=t]\right\} &= \text{log}\left\{\mu(\tilde{x})\right\}\\ &=\text{log}\left\{\lambda(\tilde{x}) \cdot t\right\}\\ &=\text{log}\left\{\lambda(\tilde{x})\right\} + \text{log}\left\{t\right\}\\ &=\text{log}\left\{\text{exp}\left\{\eta(\tilde{x})\right\}\right\} + \text{log}\left\{t\right\}\\ &=\eta(\tilde{x}) + \text{log}\left\{t\right\}\\ &=\tilde{x}'\tilde\beta + \text{log}\left\{t\right\}\\ &=(\beta_0 +\beta_1 x_1+\dots + \beta_p x_p) + \text{log}\left\{t\right\}\\ \end{aligned} \]

-In contrast with the \(X\)s, \(T\) enters this expression with a \(\text{log}\left\{\right\}\) transformation and without a corresponding \(\beta\) coefficient.
+In contrast with the other covariates (represented by \(\tilde{X}\)), \(T\) enters this expression with a \(\text{log}\left\{\right\}\) transformation and without a corresponding \(\beta\) coefficient.

 Note